hriday-sehgal/MedRegistry/README.md

-# MedRegisrty - A Patient Registration System
+# MedRegistry - A Patient Registration System

 A comprehensive, frontend-only patient registration and management application built with React, TypeScript, and PGlite for secure local data storage.